Permits & Licences

 Tree work is described in the following categories:

 - low-impact – single tree pruning, for example, re-topping a hedge

 - medium impact – for example, tree removal (small trees) or pruning multiple trees

 - high impact – defined on a case-by-case basis if the work exceeds the above definitions

 - private property – trees are on private property but a permit is required because they are within a watercourse area or in a covenanted area

-1. Before submitting your application, you will need to:
+1. Before submitting your application for a Municipal Boulevard Tree Permit for tree work on public land, you will need to:

 - find a tree contractor from the list provided.
 Obtain a quote and scope of work to be included in your application

 - get neighbourhood approval.
 Contact your neighbours within a 30-metre radius for low-impact work, or a 50-metre radius for medium or high-impact work, and have them sign the consent form.
 A minimum of 80 per cent of your neighbours need to approve to work before you can submit your application.